The addition of more online title loan companies offers customers more options that previously. This has both advantages and disadvantages.

 Time to Fund the Title Loan

 The final metric to look at when comparing online title loans is the time to fund.
-There are many lenders claiming “60 Second” and “Instant” Title Loans.
-This is simply not true.
+There are some lenders claiming “60 Second” and “Instant” Title Loans.
 As we mention in our post on instant online title loans, that phrase is just means a fast online title loan.
 No title loan is instant and no title loan is funded in 60 seconds.

 Finding the Best Title Loans using the Metrics